Open-Wide/OWSimpleOperator/README.md

-OW Simple Operator
+OW Simple Operator README
 =====================

 Template operators of eZ Publish are really powerfull !

 But sometimes you want to create some simples template operators, which don't need power.